 We absolutely cannot recommend Time Machine enough.
 It’s built into every single mac in the past decade, it provides quality, easily viewed incremental updates to any external drive or NAS.
 It’s one of the best things about OSX / macOS and is incredibly simple to use.
-Again, we suggest complimenting with online backup.
-Arq to Amazon S3 is a good option.

 For Small Business Windows Users